Nicholas Shaxton: Later life

 He was married, but now separated from his wife, giving her a pious exhortation in verse to live chaste and single.
 At the beginning of Edward VI's reign, on 6 March 1547, he was obliged to surrender to the king the Norwich hospital.
-Under Mary he became suffragan to Thomas Thirlby, bishop of Ely.
-Sitting at Ely on 9 October 1555, along with the bishop's chancellor, he passed sentence on two Protestant martyrs, Wolsey and Pygot.
+Under Mary he became suffragan bishop of Ely to Thomas Thirlby.
+Sitting at Ely on 9 October 1555, along with the bishop's chancellor, he passed sentence on two Protestant martyrs, William Wolsey and Robert Pygot.
 Next year (1556) he was the chief of a body of divines and lawyers at Great St Mary's, Cambridge before whom, on Palm Sunday eve (28 March), another Protestant martyr, John Hullier, was examined.

 He made his will on 5 August following, and died immediately after; the will was proved on the 9th.
-He desired to be buried in the chapel of Gonville Hall, and left to the hall his house in St Andrew's parish, Cambridge, his books, and some money.
+He desired to be buried in the chapel of Gonville Hall, and left to the hall his books, his house in St Andrew's parish in Cambridge, and some money.